alesh-kajzar/luxonis-test/README.md

 There are two main folders:
 - `cli` - client-server app in nodejs/typescript
   - In `cli/src/config.ts` is a basic configuration
-    - websocket will be opened on port `:8081` by default
+    - Websocket observer connects to a port `:8081` by default
-    - TCP port will be on port `:8080` by default
+    - TCP port is `:8080` by default
     - default password for server connection is `password`
 - `web` - 3rd party observer option in Vite/React